Athletic Training at Messiah College

 - Industry/paramilitary athletic trainers

-Internship opportunities for athletic training majors
+Internship and research opportunities for athletic training majors

 - Clinical experience with on-campus sports teams

 - Off-campus high school and college football programs